assarbad/kbd_layouts/README.md

 Feel free to use these in any way you want under one of the permissive (non-Copyleft) licenses approved by the OSI or CC0 terms.
 If unsure, simply ask.

-I am providing code-signed versions of the setups in the [download section](https://bitbucket.org/assarbad/kbd_layouts/downloads).

 ## English extended (`kbdus_xx`) - Windows version

 The Windows keyboard layout has evolved over quite some time.
 The (currently) final incarnation is what I call `kbdus_xx`.
 Whereas the `kbd` is for "keyboard", `us` refers to the fact that it's based on the "English (US)" layout and `xx` refers to the extensive